 2020 Dates (all trips are Sunday until Wednesday in 2020):

 HR 1: August 9-12

 In association with Chill

-No need to carry a heavy overnight pack - each Ski Club has lodge accommodation that includes dinner, bed and breakfast.
+No need to carry a heavy overnight pack or sleeping bag - each Ski Club has lodge accommodation that includes showers, dinner, bed and breakfast.
 We will use tows each morning to access the tops.
 Experience the unique culture of Canterbury’s club fields while touring between them.